massimo-nocentini/on-python/web-crawler/README.md

   objects and `yield from` expressions for understanding `coroutine` objects.

+## Reproducibility

-For each of the above step there exists a rule in the `Makefile` file to run it, this means that each step is *executable* and, starting from _Step 3_, all of them fetch and store data as explained in the §Introduction.
+For each step in the sequence above there exists a rule in the `Makefile` file to run it, this means that each step is *executable* and, starting from _Step 3_, all of them fetch and store data as explained in the §Introduction.
+Only _Step 6.5_ requires Python 3.6, for the others Python 3.5 is fine.

+## Acknowledgements

+Thank you, Guido and Jesse!

 [oeis]:http://oeis.org